martinthomson/tmi/draft-thomson-tmi.md

 negotiate the use of new capabilities with all protocol participants, including the intermediary, even when the functions for which the intermediary was added are not affected.
-It is also more difficult to limit the extent to which a protocol participant can be involved than an adjunct service that is invoked for a specific task.
+It is also more difficult to limit the extent to which a protocol participant can be involved than a service that is invoked for a specific task.

 Using discrete services is not always the most performant architecture as additional network interactions can add to overheads.
 The cost of these